jgabriel98/Ocean-game/README.md

 This project is incomplete, since its aim was to implement a different way to input comands/control the game.
 There's a kinda empty map (sea) and you can fly off it.
 Also there's no sound implemented.

-Feel free to colaborate to this project and use it's code.
+Feel free to colaborate to this project and use its code.